Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

-Following the observation, we presented the rough initial sketch of the PAD's UI (Figure \ref{fig:3-step_sketch}) that features three typical stages of visual analytics (overview, zoom and filter, and detail-on-demand \cite{shneiderman_eyes_1996}).
-Lastly, we sought to understand teachers' needs for features and information to be incorporated into the prototype, by posing the following questions:
+Following the observation, we presented the rough initial sketch of the PAD's UI (Figure \ref{fig:3-step_sketch}), which is designed to support three typical stages of visual analytics: overview, zoom and filter, and detail-on-demand \cite{shneiderman_eyes_1996}.
+This initial sketch serves as a prototype to gather feedback from teachers and includes three primary components: overview charts, filters, and detailed information.